SoftCircuits/ParsingHelper/README.md

 You may have an occassion to parse quoted text.
 In this case, you will probably want the quoted text (without the quotes).
 The `ParseQuotedText()` method makes this easy.

 Call this method with the current position at the first quote character.
-The method will use the current character to determine what the quote character is.
-So it accepts both `'"'` and `'\''`, or any other character!
+The method will use the character at the current position to determine what the quote character is.
+(So the quote character can be any character you choose.)

 This method will parse characters until the closing quote is found.
 If the closing quote is found, it will set the current position to the character after the closing quote and return the text within the quotes.
 If the closing quote is not found, it will return everything after the starting quote to the end of the string, and will advance the current position to the end of the string.

-If it encounters two quote characters together, it will interpret them as a single quote character and not the end of the quoted text.
+If `ParseQuotedText()` encounters two quote characters together, it will interpret them as a single quote character and not the end of the quoted text.
 For example, consider the following example:

 ```cs
 ParsingHelper helper = new ParsingHelper("One two \"three and \"\"four\"\"!");